Aliases for YY1 Gene

 GeneCards Summary for YY1 Gene

 YY1 (YY1 Transcription Factor) is a Protein Coding gene.
-Diseases associated with YY1 include hailey-hailey disease and cervical intraepithelial neoplasia.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription coactivator activity.
-An important paralog of this gene is ZFP42.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Notch-mediated HES/HEY network.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+An important paralog of this gene is YY2.

 UniProtKB/Swiss-Prot for YY1 Gene